Packing list for Winter trips in Central Sweden

 Electricity adapter: Sweden uses the Europlug (type C and F) and 230 volts

-OTHER EQUIPMENT YOU MAY WANT TO BRING
+OTHER stuff YOU MAY WANT TO BRING

 First aid kit and personal medicines